Planning For The Next Generation Of Your Business

 The ability to use mobile to drive change within the HR department is an added core competency.

-At the minimum, it means taking advantage of all the information within the cloud and then using it on a digital device, such as a smartphone or tablet.
+At the minimum, it means taking advantage of all the information within the cloud and then using it on a digital device, such as a smartphone or tablet, and doing so in a secure manner.
 In previous technology cycles, this was the type of information that resided largely on the desktop or laptop.
 In today’s mobile enterprise, all information and data must become part of a broader mobile strategy.

 Finally, another new core competency of the HR professional is the ability to conduct business across a number of different cultures, languages and geographies.